Dbevan770/bank-tracker/README.md

 # bank-tracker
 Automated bank expense tool that uploads all expenses for the month into Google Sheets.

+## Technologies Used
-Made using Python
++ Python
++ Eel.js (GUI)
++ HTML/CSS
++ Javascript

 # Set-Up
 In order to get this to work properly you will need to: